Admissions and Financial Support

 - Evidence of prior research and background in sociology are very desirable but not required.

-- We welcome applications from foreign applicants, and we have admitted students from Brazil, China, Germany, Greece, the Netherlands, South Korea, Taiwan, Turkey, and other countries; students whose native language is not English should submit evidence that they can converse and do research in English and provide TOEFEL scores
+- We welcome applications from international students, and we have admitted students from Brazil, China, Germany, Greece, the Netherlands, South Korea, Taiwan, Turkey, Ukraine and other countries.
+Students whose native language is not English should submit evidence that they can converse and do research in English and provide TOEFEL scores.

 - Students enter in the Fall semester of the academic year.

 2. Financial Support

-- All admitted students receive offers of financial assistance, normally comprising full tuition grants, fellowships, health insurance subsidies, and research assistantships
+- All admitted students receive offers of financial assistance, normally comprising full tuition grants, fellowships, health insurance subsidies, and teaching/research assistantships.

 - Standard awards require students to work during the academic year assisting with faculty research and teaching.